-It’s simultaneously an art and a science, and contrary to popular belief, doesn’t require an expensive camera or fancy lenses.
+Capturing the northern lights is an art and a science, and contrary to popular belief, it doesn’t require an expensive camera or fancy lenses.
 To achieve the most amazing results, the number one factor is being in the right place, at the right time.

-I’m a firm believer of investing in experiences over gear.
-There’s no point having the most expensive camera if you have no budget left for an actual trip.
+I’m a firm believer in investing in experiences over gear.
+There’s no point in having the most expensive camera if you have no budget left for an actual trip.

 With that being said, the better the gear, the better the photo – that is, providing you know how to use it properly.